salohiddin22/GitFlow/README.md

 git diff <file name>
 git push --set-upstream origin NewBranch git add <file name>
-git commit -m "msg"
+git commit -m "text of the msg" git push
-git push
 ```

-### Step#3: Visit GitHub and merge the branches, then on you terminal
+### Step#3: Visit GitHub and merge the branches, and delete that NewBranch.
+Then on you terminal

 ```
 git checkout main
-git pull
-git branch -d NewBranch
-git status
+git pull (to make sure you are up-to-date with main branch) git branch -d NewBranch (to delete the unnecessary branch on your local) git status
 ```